Arachnidd/Empyreus-Crypto-API/README.md

 user = the username assigned to you by the owner password = the password assigned to you by the owner

+Currency = the currency you are dealing with, currently the only ones are: Bitcoin and Litecoin (both of them full names and a capital letter at the biginning).

 **REMINDER:** Each request **MUST** contain the username and password in the body params.